DEVELOPER-KLCV/klcv_dev_manual/DOCS/_Package/1-System/12-RegexMatcher/3-events.md

 # {{ page.title }}

-There are no events defined in the Event class.
+There are no events defined in the RegexMatcher class.